opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 1. Navigate to **Management** > **Security** under the main menu.
 2. Select **Roles** from the left sidebar menu and then select the {::nomarkdown}<img src="{{site.url}}{{site.baseurl}}/images/icons/database-icon.png" class="inline-icon" alt="database icon"/>{:/} icon on the upper-right menu bar.
 3. From the dropdown menu, select the appropriate data source and then select the **Create role** button to add a new role.
-4. Enter the required congiguration information and select the **Create** button to save.
+4. Enter the required configuration information and select the **Create** button to save.

 The following GIF illustrates these steps.